sjn/introducing-se/docs.md

 * *«Which methods and tools can we employ to determine this?»*

 \
-With SE we try to bring this out of academia and onto "the streets"
+With SE we try to bring this out of academia and into everyday life.

 [comment]: # (!!!)